WonderfulToolchain/wonderful-packages/README.md

 * For Linux development, Arch Linux on an x86_64 or AArch64 machine is recommended. `python-poetry`, `podman`, `qemu-user-static` and `qemu-user-static-binfmt` should be installed, probably among some others.
 * For Windows development, MSYS2 (MINGW64 environment) should be used.
 Unlike Linux, development is not containerized; as such, all packages' build dependencies must be installed by the user, and they're often not well-documented.
 Caveat emptor.
   * Make sure to install MINGW64 Python instead of MSYS2 Python: `pacman -S mingw-w64-x86_64-python mingw-w64-x86_64-python-poetry`.
+  * For HTTP downloads, `mingw-w64-x86_64-ca-certificates` is also required.

 ### Downloading repositories